Methodology & data notes

 - Point-in-time snapshot (Emergency Accommodation).
 Each row is a count of people in accommodation as of that month.
 The figures cannot be summed across months — a person counted in February is also (likely) counted in March.

-- Per-month counts (PPS Allocations).
-Each row is the count of registrations that occurred within a single month.
+- Per-month counts (PPS Allocations, IPAS Deportations).
+Each row is the count of events that occurred within a single month.
 Unlike Arrivals, values do not accumulate; summing across months gives the period total.

 The arrivals dashboard handles cumulative data correctly by using year-end values when computing totals across multiple years.